PAIDiPaidThis.com

 Why the price varies so much

 The main thing moving the price is who turns the spanners.
 Labour rates at a main dealer can be roughly double those at an independent garage down the road, and since a service is mostly labour, that gap flows straight to the bottom line.
-Engine size and fuel type matter too, because a big diesel swallows more oil and a costlier filter than a small petrol.
-The spec of the service counts as well, as some include spark plugs, brake fluid or an air-con check while others keep it basic.
-Where you live shifts rates, with London and the south east typically dearer.
-And whether the garage uses OEM or aftermarket parts changes the materials line, though on a service that is usually the smaller half of the bill.
+Ownership plays a part here too: a franchised dealer is tied to the manufacturer's pricing and overheads, a big fast-fit chain runs on volume and a fixed menu, and a small independent sets its own rate, which is usually where the savings are.
+Engine size and fuel type matter as well, because a big diesel swallows more oil and a costlier filter than a small petrol.
+The spec of the service counts for a lot too, since some include spark plugs, brake fluid or an air-con check while others keep it basic, and two garages can both call it a 'full service' while covering different ground.
+Where you live shifts rates, with London and the south east typically dearer than the rest of the country, reflecting rent and staff costs as much as anything mechanical.
+And whether the garage uses OEM or aftermarket parts changes the materials line, though on a service that is usually the smaller half of the bill next to labour.

 How to pay less

-- Ask for a fixed-price service rather than an open time-and-materials job, so there are no surprises.
+• Ask for a fixed-price service rather than an open time-and-materials job, so there are no surprises when you collect the car.

 Common questions